Putrajaya is a planned city about 30 km from Kuala Lumpur International Airport (KLIA), south of the capital Kuala Lumpur.

 The transit train departs from KL Sentral.
 When you arrive at the Putrajaya / Cyberjaya KLIA Transit Station you can take a taxi or a bus to the center.
 Bus lines 901, 902 and U42 pass the major attractions.

-Where to Stay on Putrajaya
+Where To Stay in Putrajaya Malaysia

 Remember to check the reviews and book a place that suits you interests while traveling.